n-els/n-els/README.md

 - 🔭 I’m interested in **Web Development, Mobile app development and Software development in general**

-- 🌱 I’m currently learning **to build API's with NodeJS & MongoDB and Frontends with ReactJS**
+- 🌱 I'm currently learning how to develop full stack web applications with next.js**

 - 📫 You can reach me at **nels{at}tuta.io**